If I ask my doctor to write a letter saying that I am disabled and offering proof of my disability, will I be approved for Social Security disability?

 The statement must explain why the patient has certain limitations (for instance, the patient can't stoop because of arthritis), and also be backed up by medical evidence (for instance, include an X-ray or MRI showing degenerative discs).

 There is a form that accomplishes these goals, known as an RFC form.
 (RFC stands for residual functional capacity.)
-To learn more about RFC forms and to download one you can give to your doctor, see our downloadable RFC page.
+Read more in our article about how a RFC form helps your case, and download one you can give to your doctor at our downloadable RFC page.